CommonAccord/Site-Source/Doc/Service/Sec/IP_Library.md

 CP.Assign.1.sec=All copyrightable Intellectual Property, which are created by Supplier pursuant to {this_Agreement}, shall be deemed "Works Made for Hire", as that phrase is defined in Section 101 of the United States Copyright Act, 17 U.S.C. § 101, and used in 17 U.S.C. § 201, on behalf of {Company}, and {Company} shall own all right, title and interest, including the worldwide copyright, in and to such materials;

-CP.Assign.2.sec=Supplier hereby assigns and agrees to assign to {Company} all of its respective rights, title, and interest in {Company_Property}, including all rights of inventorship and authorship, all patents and patent applications, all copyrights, all trademark and service mark rights, all rights in trade secret and proprietary information, all rights of attribution and integrity and other moral rights and all other intellectual property rights of any type (collectively referred to herein as "IP Rights”);
+CP.Assign.2.sec=Supplier hereby assigns and agrees to assign to {Company} all of its respective rights, title, and interest in {Company_Property}, including all rights of inventorship and authorship, all patents and patent applications, all copyrights, all trademark and service mark rights, all rights in trade secret and proprietary information, all rights of attribution and integrity and other moral rights and all other intellectual property rights of any type (collectively referred to herein as "{IP_Rights}”);

-CP.Assign.3.sec=Supplier and Supplier's successors in interest will, at {Company}'s request and without further consideration, communicate to {Company} any facts known to them respecting {Company_Property}, and testify in any legal proceedings, make all rightful oaths, sign all lawful papers and other instruments and generally do everything possible for title to the IP Rights in the {Company_Property} to be clearly and exclusively held by {Company}; and
+CP.Assign.3.sec=Supplier and Supplier's successors in interest will, at {Company}'s request and without further consideration, communicate to {Company} any facts known to them respecting {Company_Property}, and testify in any legal proceedings, make all rightful oaths, sign all lawful papers and other instruments and generally do everything possible for title to the {IP_Rights} in the {Company_Property} to be clearly and exclusively held by {Company}; and

 CP.Assign.4.sec=Supplier agrees that it will not apply for any state, federal or other U.S. or foreign jurisdiction's registration of rights in any of the {Company_Property} and that it will not oppose or object in any way to applications for registration of same by {Company} or others designated by {Company}.